What will be the next big thing in technology for news media?

 But I can imagine that some groups of consumers will choose to opt out of machine-curated news in favour of something with a little more human touch.
 If the recent ACCC report into digital platforms is anything to go by, there is a significant number of people who are fed up with the collection and use of their data for targeted services such as advertising and content curation.

-Will 2019 be the year of AI in news media?
+Is this the era of AI in news media?

 The coming years will likely be dominated by conversations around the ethics and regulation of digital services, including the use of user data to fuel artificial intelligence.
 But this is one issue of many.
-2019 will be the year that we see increasing experimentation with voice assistance such as Siri, Google and Alexa reading the news.
+We will see increasing experimentation with voice assistance such as Siri, Google and Alexa reading the news.
 It will be the year that we continue to grapple with how to regulate tech giants Google and Facebook that have become so integrated into the way media outlets operate.
 And it will also be a year of surprises as the world reacts to the unpredictable events and moments of another year in the news cycle.

 No. Just like TV didn’t spell the ultimate end for radio, and the Kindle is yet to kill off the book, I suspect that there is still some time before human journalism, editing and news curation responsibility is handed over to JournoBot300.